Skip to main content

 What Constitutes a Reasonable Alternative Standard in Practice?

-The practical application of is where the abstract legal requirements meet the concrete realities of an individual’s health journey.
+The practical application of reasonable alternative standards is where the abstract legal requirements meet the concrete realities of an individual’s health journey.
 The alternative offered must be genuinely accessible and tailored to the individual’s circumstances.
 For an outcome-based program targeting blood pressure, if an individual’s physician attests that their hypertension is resistant to lifestyle modification, the plan cannot simply demand they try harder.

 Instead, a reasonable alternative might be to demonstrate adherence to their prescribed medication regimen or to attend regular consultations with their physician.